TwiztedDesign/template-farm-documentation/project-settings.md

 For example, lets say you'd like to have your files to be rendered into a folder that has today's date.
 You custom naming format will look like this:`[[MM_dd]]`.
 Basically, this tells the Farmer that when the user will produce content, it should create a folder with a Month, Underscore and Day, so the final folder name will be `08_29` (August 29th).

-You can modify the format of the date and the time do have it displayed in many different ways.
-Refer to [this article](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) about the different date and time formats that you can use.
+You can modify the format of the date and the time to have it displayed in many different ways.
+Refer to [this article](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) about the different date and time formats you can use.
 Remember to keep the double square brackets around the format.

 Another example, lets say that you'd like the rendered content land in a folder with the name of the user that is currently using Template Farm.
 The custom naming format will look like this:
 `||FirstName||_||LastNameInit||`.
 This custom naming format take the first name of the logged user adds an underscore and their last name initials.